hffriman/vue-treeselect/README.md

 ### Additions to the original component:
-    - Support for aria-labels
+    - Support for aria-labels and their localization
     - Functionality that
         - makes the screen reader read the aria-labels of the options
         - recognizes when options are selected/deselected)
-        - informs the user if the branch is the option is branch/leaf node

 ### Features